nivkeren/computational-methods/README.md

-# computational-methods for earth seince
+# computational-methods for earth science
 computational-methods course notebooks

 The course is teaching how to solve basic computational problems in the feild of earth-seince using Python.